 Dividing to conquer.
 Nothing says that office activities have to happen in one place.
 If you don’t have enough space to provide for all of your office work in one place, consider dividing up activities and equipment.
 You could, for example, have a writing desk in one room and set up your computer monitor somewhere else.
 If you need file cabinets or a copier, maybe they can go in the garage or under the stairs.

 This brings up the issue of file cabinets.
 One really smart improvement you can make is to digitize most of your files.
-Buy an inexpensive, fast, multi-page scanner and convert those cabinets of files into easily accessible digital files that take no space at all.
+Buy an inexpensive, fast, multi-page scanner (available on Amazon) and convert those cabinets of files into easily accessible digital files that take no space at all.
 This is a great project to do when you’re hunkered down at home.
 Store these digital files on a hard drive and on the cloud so that they are backed-up and accessible from home or from your place of business later.

 Attic, basement, or garage.
 In general, think twice before setting up a home office in an unimproved attic, basement, or garage.
 These types of areas aren’t generally heated or cooled, and they may not have the needed electrical receptacles, etc. They also may not have natural light and other amenities that most rooms have.
 Of course, if they are improved spaces that have all of the necessary amenities, they may be ideal for your home office.

 A little planning will go a long way when setting up a home office.
-Though this new work space is meant to get you through the COVID-19 crisis, it may do more.
+Though this new work space is meant to get you through the health crisis, it may do more.
 You may fall in love with it and choose to maintain it even after the urgent need subsides.